finn-rm/chatroom/README.md

 [Install]
 WantedBy=multi-user.target
 ```

+*Make sure to edit the paths and user placeholders ^*

 Next, run these commands to enable your service to run on startup and also start the service: